NateRich.net Docs Lab Tools

 Quintile Lottery

-A provably fair on-chain raffle running on Sepolia.
+A Sepolia demo of a no-house on-chain lottery design.
 One ticket in five wins.
 No oracle, no house cut on the pot, no admin who can alter the result.
+The hosted app is a demo and reference surface, not a real-money service.

 What it is